-A Samford University student research project has created rich new online resources to help preserve the history of the predominantly African American Rosedale community near the university’s campus.
+A Samford University student research project has created rich new online resources to help preserve the history of Rosedale's predominantly Black community near the university’s campus.
 The project stretches from the community’s 19th-century origins to the present and gives special attention to the Rosedale School.

 DeVries challenged three groups of students in her 2019 Digital History course to identify how digital and interactive historical storytelling could help various community partners meet their goals.
 The group calling itself Preserve, AL—Shae Corey, Wyatt Dunn, Robbie Nikont and Mia Owens—worked with Rosedale resident Doug Clapp (a Samford classics professor) and Dennis Bush of the Rosedale Community Development Corporation to develop an appropriate project.

 Informed by the community and inspired by a University of Nebraska model, the Preserve, AL group organized a “history harvest” at Rosedale’s Lee Community Center to record oral histories and digitize local photos, deeds, family items, yearbooks, church records or anything else important to the Rosedale story.

 “Whatever the community brings forth, we’re interested, because we want what we’re doing to reflect the legacy that they believe Rosedale shares,” history major Robbie Nikont said at the event.

 Niki Brooks, a senior finance major and political science minor, volunteered to work at the history harvest because she recognizes that the story of Rosedale’s past, as told by the people who lived it, has implications for how the community responds to current concerns about encroachment and gentrification.

 “History should be part of how we shape policy,” Brooks said.
 Without hearing directly from Rosedale residents, she noted, her only knowledge of the community would have come from records that the harvest revealed to be incorrect or incomplete.
 “Getting as close as possible to the objective truth is always good,” she said.